citizen-science-association/ppsr-core/docs/technical.md

         git clone https://github.com/citizen-science-association/ppsr-core.git

+2. Install dependencies: Open a terminal / command line in the root folder of your repository

+        npm install

-2. Open a terminal / command line in the root folder of your repository and run
+2. Run local build server: Open a terminal / command line in the root folder of your repository

         npm run start